 4. Requirements to Claim Deductions Under Section 80U

 There isn’t any documentation requirement apart from the certificate certifying the disability from a recognized medical authority in Form 10-IA.
 There’s no need of producing bills for the cost incurred for the pursuance of treatment or such other expenses.

 For making the claim under this section, one must submit the medical certificate indicating the disability together with the income tax returns as per Section 139 for the relevant AY.
 In case the disability assessment certificate has expired, one would still be able to claim such deductions in the year in which the certificate expires.
 However, a fresh certificate would be required from the succeeding year for claiming the benefits u/s 80U.

 Certificates could be obtained from the medical authorities who could be either, a neurologist having a degree of Doctor of Medicine (MD) in Neurology (in case of children, a pediatric neurologist having an equivalent degree) or a civil surgeon or Chief Medical Officer in a government hospital.

 5. Difference between Section 80U and Section 80DD

-Section 80DD provides tax deductions to the family member people and kin of the taxpayer with a disability whereas Section 80U provides deductions to the individual taxpayer with a disability himself.
+Section 80DD provides tax deductions to the family members and the kin of the taxpayer with a disability, whereas Section 80U provides deductions to the individual taxpayer with a disability himself.
 Section 80DD is applicable if a taxpayer deposits a specified amount as an insurance premium for taking care of his/her dependent disabled person.
-Under section 80DD, the deduction limits are same of Section 80U.
-Here, dependent refers to siblings of the assessee, parents, spouse, children or a member of Hindu Unified Family.
+Under section 80DD, the deduction limits are the same as Section 80U.
+Here, a dependent refers to the siblings of the assessee, parents, spouse, children or a member of a Hindu Unified Family.